hello-nrfcloud/map-backend/features/JWT.feature.md

 When I `GET` to `${API}/device/${publicDeviceId}/jwt`

+Then the status code of the last response should be `201`

-Then I should receive a `https://github.com/hello-nrfcloud/proto-map/device-jwt` response
+And I should receive a `https://github.com/hello-nrfcloud/proto-map/device-jwt` response

 And I store `jwt` of the last response into `jwt`